 2. Where to Save

-Keep in mind that 529’s MUST be used for eligible expenses or a hefty 10% penalty is charged on top of any income taxes on earnings in the account.
-Therefore, ensuring whats contributed to a 529 is specifically used for schooling expenses is key.
-If you’re worried that your potentially overfunding, it can be a good idea to instead invest outside the 529 as discussed earlier.
+Keep in mind that 529’s MUST be used for eligible expenses or the earnings portion of the distribution will be taxed and also incur a 10% penalty.
+Therefore, ensuring what’s contributed to a 529 is specifically used for schooling expenses is key.
+If you’re worried that you’re potentially overfunding, it can be a good idea to instead invest outside the 529 as discussed earlier.
 This would provide more flexibility in what you can eventually use the funds for, whether that’s for college expenses or other financial goals.

 UTMA/UGMA accounts are custodial accounts that pass to the child once they reach the age of majority (typically 18 or 21 in most states) at which point in time the account becomes theirs.
 This is advantageous if wanting to gift funds to the child for expenses outside of college such as purchasing a car, home, etc. However, because the fund is the child’s once they reach the age of majority they can use the funds for whatever they please which could go against your wishes.
 Secondly, the funds are counted as an asset on the child’s balance sheet when applying for financial aid which could negatively impact the aid they receive.